 Although atmospheric dispersion models are commonly used for tracking wildfire smoke, they have limitations, such as heavy computational demands and discrepancies between predicted and actual pollution concentrations.
 Alternatively, remote sensing offers near-real-time data with products like the FRP and FRE, which allow for effective monitoring of wildfire emissions.
 And because of that, a data science approach can bring a different perspective to the project that the study is inserted.

-The study that will be conducted has the purpose of detecting and assessing wildfire pollution events by using a combination of remote sensing, atmospheric monitoring data and machine learning approaches, focusing on FRP and FRE outputs as indicators of wildfire-induced pollution.
-The work developed consists on trying to achieve four objectives such as: Identify key indicators from remote sensing and meteorological data that correlates with pollution events due to wildfires; Develop a machine learning-based model to detect pollution events using data from sources already mentioned; Analyse the spatial and temporal impacts of wildfire smoke on air quality in affected areas; and Analyse the impact of compound extreme events on wildfire-related pollution events.
+The study has the purpose of detecting and assessing wildfire pollution events by using a combination of remote sensing, atmospheric monitoring data and machine learning approaches, focusing on FRP and FRE outputs as indicators of wildfire-induced pollution.
+In order to achieve the proposed general goal, four objectives will be pursued: 1) identify key indicators from remote sensing and meteorological data that correlates with pollution events due to wildfires; 2) develop a machine learning-based model to detect pollution events using data from sources already mentioned; 3) analyse the spatial and temporal impacts of wildfire smoke on air quality in affected areas; and finally, 4) analyse the impact of compound extreme events on wildfire-related pollution events.

 Research questions to answer